trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 The implementation of the cache exposes a `number of metrics
 <https://rubix.readthedocs.io/en/latest/metrics.html>`_ via JMX.
 You can
-:doc:`inspect these and other metrics directly in Presto with the JMX connector or in external tools </admin/jmx>`.
+:doc:`inspect these and other metrics directly in Trino with the JMX connector or in external tools </admin/jmx>`.

 Basic caching statistics for the catalog are available in the